US commerce secretary welcomed in recession-weary Greece

-THESSALONIKI, Greece (AP) — U.S. Commerce Secretary Wilbur Ross has inaugurated a trade fair in recession-weary Greece, where the government is pushing for overseas investment but faces mass protests after years of plummeting living standards.
+THESSALONIKI, Greece (AP) — U.S. Commerce Secretary Wilbur Ross on Saturday inaugurated a trade fair in recession-weary Greece, where the government is pushing for overseas investment but faces mass protests after years of plummeting living standards.

-Ross joined Greek Prime Minister Alexis Tsipras Saturday at the opening of the annual trade fair.
-The United States is the featured country at this year’s event, and Ross traveled with a delegation of executives from dozens of major U.S. companies.
+Ross joined Greece’s left-wing Prime Minister Alexis Tsipras at the opening of the annual trade fair.
+The United States is the featured country at this year’s event, hosting exhibits from major corporations including tech giants Microsoft, Cisco, Facebook, Google, and IBM.

-Greece last month ended its third consecutive international bailout and now must return to markets that have been rattled by financial concerns in nearby Italy.
+Ross traveled with a delegation of executives from dozens of major U.S. companies.

+“They are here because they are eager to further expand our trade and investment ties and support Greece in its economic recovery,” Ross said.
+Industries from health care to aerospace and defense are prepared to “help Greece meet its economic goals,” he added.

 Most Read Business Stories